hiral-patel-da/hiral-patel-da.github.io/_portfolio/portfolio-2.md

     - For splitting address components into separate columns, I found column "PropertyAdrress" and Column "OwnerAddress" has Address, city, and state in one column seperated with a ` delimeter (,) comma`.

+    - For converting "Y" and "N" to "Yes" and "No" in the "sold as vacant" column, I found that "Sold as vacant" column has "Y" and "N" as data and thought to make the data more meaningful.

+    - For removing duplicates, I found that dataset has repeated columns which slow down the query process and occupy storage space.

 Solution